 The second season episode "Pen Pals" has Wesley Crusher confiding to Commander Riker that he's scared of making a mistake where someone dies.
 Wesley ends up making a stupid mistake that kills a Starfleet classmate in the fifth season episode "The First Duty".

-The Glee Season 3 Boxset has a small extra called 'Saying Goodbye'; it was originally supposed to be a 'goodbye' for the characters who graduated high school, but gets a sadder new meaning after Cory Monteith's death on July 13, 2013.
+The Glee Season 3 Boxset has a small extra called 'Saying Goodbye'; it was originally supposed to be a 'goodbye' for the characters who graduated high school, but takes on a new meaning due to Cory Monteith's death from a drug overdose on July 13, 2013.

-There is also a scene in the 3rd season where his character Finn is devastated to find out his father was an addict who died of a drug overdose, which is similarly made very difficult to watch due to the manner of Cory's death.
+There is also a scene in the 3rd season where his character Finn is devastated to find out his father was an addict who died of a drug overdose, which is similarly made very difficult to watch since Cory died under similar circumstances.

 In the Babylon 5 episode "And the Sky Full of Stars", Sinclair is tortured and driven mad during an interrogation attempt.
 At the end of the season, he ends up leaving the station.
 In 2013, series creator J.Michael Straczynski revealed that actor Michael O'Hare, left the series because he was suffering from severe mental illness.
 It's hard to watch "Sky Full of Stars" without thinking that it probably contributed to his illness.